Deprivation

 • Living environment domain

-• Outoor subdomain - air quality; road traffic collisions involving injury to cyclists/ pedestrians
+• Outoor subdomain Measured by: air quality compared to the WHO 2021 air quality guidelines; road traffic collisions involving injury to cyclists/ pedestrians (2019-23), noise pollution (>55dB)

 The Bolton picture